 - Effectiveness.
 This principle involves doing what works instead of constantly doubting oneself.

 These principles are ultimately designed to get people out of “autopilot.”
 When people are on autopilot, they act without thinking.
 Addiction is generally characterized by autopilot thoughts and behaviors.
 Individuals with drug or alcohol use disorders often feel like their thoughts, cravings, and emotions are not their own — that they are being controlled by their addictions.
-Mindfulness therapy helps people reconnect with themselves and learn how to respond to their addictive cravings, rather than reacting automatically.
+This therapy helps people reconnect with themselves and learn how to respond to their addictive cravings, rather than reacting automatically.

 Types of Mindfulness-Based Therapies